Harrisito88/express-review/README.md

 - Create an express server that will listen on port 3003
 - Give it some middleware

+on index.js

 ## Step 2
 - Create a get route to return all restaurants
 - Create a get route to return a specific restaurant
 - Test via Postman

+controller.js

 ## Step 3
 - Create a post route to add a restaurant